 The Shiller PE

 Robert Shiller first proposed a ten year timeframe for his CAPE ratio, targeting it towards the S&P 500 – the most well known American stock index.
-Subsequently, it has been adapted for a number of other countries and indexes, as you can see in this post we did a while back.
+Subsequently, CAPE has been adapted for a number of other countries and indexes.

 The Shiller PE is a valuation measure, much like its cousin the price to earnings ratio.
-However, the Shiller PE tries to work around the shortcomings of the current PE ratio – either inappropriate earnings or over or undervaluation – by averaging results over a longer time frame.
-That means neither temporary dips in earnings (for example during the Great Recession) nor investor over-optimism (say, during the Tech Bubble) or over-pessimism will be inappropriately weighted in a holistic view of the market.
+However, the Shiller PE tries to work around the shortcomings of the current PE ratio – either inappropriate earnings or over or undervaluation.
+It does this by averaging results over a longer time frame.

 In other words, it’s not as clumsy or as random as other valuations like the 12 month P/E – it’s a more elegant valuation measure for a more civilized investor.